top of page

 5. GLASS ONION: A Knives Out Mystery (2022)

-A mystery film from Rian Johnson.
+A murder mystery from Rian Johnson.

-Remember the days when a sequel to a film could stir up unimaginable controversy because it was thought not to meet the standards of the first?
-Yeah, those were the days.
-And also, we didn't agree.
-So, if there has to be one murder mystery on the list, this is it.
-Summer vibes & rich people getting taken down a notch.
-Yes, please!
+Remember when a sequel could stir up controversy for not meeting the original's standards?
+Those were the days.
+If there has to be one murder mystery on the list, this is it.
+Enjoy summer vibes while watching rich people get taken down a notch?Yes, please!

 6. THE TALENTED MR RIPLEY